goutham2027/notes/gcloud/notes.md

 * A custom mode network has no subnets at creation.
 In order to create an instancein a custom mode network, we must first create a subnetwork in that region and specify its IP range.
-A custom mode

 * Traffic from the internet passes through a global switching function in the network, then down to individual instances.